 - 4.1 The EIA template highlights where officers identify a cumulative impact linked to other services or the wider local/national context.
-The Policy and Communities team has also considered all the EIAs to assess where groups may be impacted by more than one change across the council.

-- 4.2 Impacts are identified across a number of budget proposals for the following protected characteristics:
+The Communities, Equality & Third Sector team has also considered all the EIAs to assess where groups may be impacted by more than one change across the council. - 4.2 Impacts are identified across a number of budget proposals for the following protected characteristics: - Age: older and younger people - Disability (including people with learning disabilities) - Ethnicity - Gender: women - Child poverty - 4.3 These are the result of proposed changes to a number of services targeted towards these groups.

-- Disability

-- Age older and younger people

-- Ethnicity

-- Gender women

-- Child poverty

-- 4.3 These are the result of proposed changes to a number of services targeted towards these groups.
 Specific actions to mitigate as far as possible impacts arising from each proposal are defined within the relevant EIAs.
-In addition council-wide mitigating actions are detailed below.

-4.4 Cumulative impacts and proposed mitigating actions identified from EIAs:

-- 4.4.1 Statutory provision: Services will maintain this to protect the most vulnerable, but there is likely to be reduction in support for some people with resulting impacts on their care, independence and support, and consequent impacts on carers. - 4.4.2 Assessments: Services which use assessments will ensure that these are used before any changes are made, so specific needs can be targeted and efficient and effective services provided.
-This also requires communication of this process to service-users, carers, relevant Community and Voluntary Sector groups and other partners. - 4.4.3 Commissioning: Making this more efficient and cost effective to maintain quality while targeting services better.
-In order to ensure compliance with the equality duty, equalities requirements must be built into commissioning processes and contracts to ensure that diverse needs are appropriately identified, addressed and monitored. - 4.4.4 Communicating Changes: Ensuring that service-users, carers, families, relevant CVS groups and other partners are aware of changes so that transitions, especially for the most vulnerable, are understood and managed as well as possible.
-All groups must receive information in ways which are appropriate and accessible, and as early as possible to enable safe and effective transition through any changes. - 4.4.5 Priority Groups: Funding is reducing for some mainstream/open activities, while there is an increased focus on targeted priority groups and earlier interventions.
-This often builds on work done previously to widen mainstream activities to make them more accessible and inclusive for everyone.
-This approach requires that equalities monitoring and knowledge of communities is extremely robust so that priority groups are accurately identified and changes in the city and/or need are recognised and addressed.
+In addition council-wide mitigating actions are detailed below. - 4.4 Cumulative impacts and proposed mitigating actions identified from EIAs: - 4.4.1 Statutory provision and assessment: Services will maintain this to protect the most vulnerable, but there is likely to be a reduction in support for some people with resulting impacts on their care, independence and support, and consequent impacts on carers.
+Services which use assessments will ensure that these are completed (for service-users and carers, where relevant) before any changes are made, so services can target needs effectively and efficiently.
+This also requires communication of this process to service-users, carers, relevant Community and Voluntary Sector groups and other partners. - 4.4.2 Commissioning: Making this more efficient and cost effective to maintain quality while targeting services better.
+This includes pooling funding between partners to meet linked or similar outcomes through commissioned work.
+In order to ensure compliance with the equality duty, equalities requirements must be built into commissioning processes and contracts to ensure that diverse needs are appropriately identified, addressed and monitored.